tgorczynski1/DMIT2025_PHP/README.md

 # DMIT2025_PHP
-Displays PHP and Javascript websites
+Displays PHP and Javascript websites,
+Database with MySQL